karlh001/archiveguard/README.md

 > ag

 If you see an output it works.
 If not, make sure you are in the same directory.
+If you are unable to run ag on your system, and have python3 installed, try running [ag.pyc](https://github.com/karlh001/archiveguardian/wiki/ag.pyc).

 ## Run